-- For Spanish, students do not need to demonstrate subject-matter readiness but should be ready for a high school level course in general. - For Algebra I, HSTs must verify readiness with one or more of the following: For the entire math placement policy please review here. - o Star 360 results indicating Algebra I readiness or higher - A body of work demonstrating a high level of quality for Pre-Algebra/Math 8 - An Algebra I Readiness Test.
+- For Spanish, students do not need to demonstrate subject-matter readiness but should be ready for a high school level course in general. - For Algebra I, HSTs must verify readiness with one or more of the following: For the entire math placement policy please review here. - Star 360 results, proctored by HST via Zoom or in person, indicating Algebra I readiness or higher - A body of work demonstrating a high level of quality for Pre-Algebra/Math 8 - An Algebra I Readiness Test.
 If your family chooses this option, please administer the exam in Zoom and grade the exam yourself.
 Remember, students should show ALL work on their placement exam.
 Teachers will have the answer key, please go over the results with them.